d-carranza/dapponics-mixer/README.md

 -I need to learn proper png management with javascript assuming only URLs from these pngs will be requested as post and stored in the backend's database.
 -I need to rewatch the React class to make sure I use the framework properly.
 -Also I need to figure out how Cloudinary work, a web image host, potential candidate for this app.

+**Notes 2.0**

+Receiving user's input (User clicks save, database updates.
+When user logs in, the data is prepopulated in the fields ) To polish the performance of this app im considering to store only the seed in the database and not the result after mixing.

+The user will input the traits for each part, sorted by layer and with its rarity.
+This could be represented by a matrix of elements being the parts columns and the traits for each part the rows.
+User will be able to expand this matrix to add a new part as well as adding new traits for a part.
+In every cell of this table user should input the image for a given trait, its name and its rarity.

+This way the database will have a table containing all the traits for eash user.
+User class will also have a new model called input that will be a json with all the input data in order.

+Providing user an output, data from the database is runned through the mixing algorithm n times (supply) and when algorithm is completed user downloads a zip named "<user>'s_Collection" that contains two folders, images with all the pngs and metadata with all the json.